 While it’s certainly true that expanding into a BRICS member country brings with it a wide range of advantages, it’s also not a situation that one should attempt to go through without a certain degree of planning and preparation.
 To that end, working with a PEO (Professional Employer Organization) is a viable way for companies to test their expansion and growth potential into BRICS quickly and easily, all while mitigating risks.

-Velocity Global’s suite of global expansion services that includes its International PEO solution offer businesses looking to expand overseas the tools and support they need to grow with confidence.
+Velocity Global’s suite of global expansion services that includes its global Employer of Record solution offer businesses looking to expand overseas the tools and support they need to grow with confidence.
 Whether you’re considering expanding into a BRICS nation or one of the 185+ countries in which we operate as part of your global expansion, we can help get you there—in as few as 48 hours.
 Think you’re ready to take on a new international market?
 Let’s make it happen.